danielscholl-osdu/entitlements/provider/entitlements-v2-azure/README.md

  - [Intellij configuration](https://projectlombok.org/setup/intellij)
  - [VSCode configuration](https://projectlombok.org/setup/vscode)

 ### Environment Variables

-In order to run the service locally, you will need to have the following environment variables defined.
+In order to run the service locally, you will need to have defined environment variables that you can find [here](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/tools/variables/entitlements.sh#L150).

 **Note** The following command can be useful to pull secrets from keyvault:
 ```bash